We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 If your kitchen-diner is slighting tight on space, then an extending dining table is a great solution that still allows you to have two separate seating areas.
 A rustic and sturdy wooden dining table will keep in key with your traditional look, while wooden dining chairs can be bought as a set or mixed and matched for that touch of country character.
 Classic spindle-backed chairs and long benches can be paired to create an attracting farmhouse vibe.

 A change in lighting is another way to help zone the areas of your kitchen-diner.
-Drop-down lights hanging over areas that can't be walked under, such as the dining table or breakfast bar, will help add an extra element of style to your room and aesthetic while also directing light to where it’s most needed.
+Drop-down lights hanging over areas that can't be walked under, such as the dining table or breakfast bar, will help add extra style to your room and aesthetic while directing light where it's needed.

-Metal downlighters are a common choice for accenting your traditional theme, offering a rustic, industrial, or modern touch depending on their design and finish.
-Complement them with flush ceiling fittings in your busy kitchen area and a stylish table lamp to offer an alternate, cosier, lighting option.
+Metal downlighters are a common choice for accenting your traditional theme, offering a rustic, industrial, or modern touch depending on design and finish.